darkpills/blackserial/README.md

 # BlackSerial

-A Blackbox Gadget Chain Serializer for Java ([YSOSerial](https://github.com/frohoff/ysoserial)), PHP ([PHPGGC](https://github.com/ambionics/phpggc)), Python ([Pickle](https://docs.python.org/3/library/pickle.html)), C#/.Net ([YSOSerial\.Net](https://github.com/pwntester/ysoserial)).
+A **Blackbox pentesting Gadget Chain Serializer** for Java ([YSOSerial](https://github.com/frohoff/ysoserial)), PHP ([PHPGGC](https://github.com/ambionics/phpggc)), Python ([Pickle](https://docs.python.org/3/library/pickle.html)), C#/.Net ([YSOSerial\.Net](https://github.com/pwntester/ysoserial)), Ruby ([GitHubSecurityLab/ruby-unsafe-deserialization](https://github.com/GitHubSecurityLab/ruby-unsafe-deserialization/)).

 BlackSerial is a python wrapper for different gadget chain serializers.
 It is designed to be used during Blackbox pentesting or Bugbounty where you suspect a deserialisation user input but you don't have the code to identify or craft a gadget chain.

-Its first objective is to identify working gadget chain on a blackbox code base via out of band interact/collaborator dns callback, not to do the full exploitation.
+Its first objective is not to make the full RCE exploitation, but only to identify working gadget chain on a blackbox code base. **It prioritizes out of band interact/collaborator dns callback**.
 You can detect the good gadget chain by putting `%%chain_id%%` in your payload for instance.
 Then use directly the serializer.

-It attempts to generate all possible chains, managing the burden of providing different input formats and options, and output the results in a file that can be used in Burp Intruder for instance.
+It attempts to generate all possible chains, managing the 🤯 **burden of the different chains input formats** 🤯 and tools.
+You may have experienced it if you tried to write a simple bash script to iterate over all the gadget chains supported by the tool.
+It outputs the results in a file so it can be used directly in Burp Intruder for instance.

-It provides no new technique.
+This tool implement or invent no new technique.
+It is just a mashup of different tools.

 ## Features

 * Generates around 200 gadget chains in a "best effort" approach with default options and all possible formatters
-* Supported serializers: PHPGGC (PHP), YSOSerial (Java), YSOSerial.Net (C# .Net), Pickle (Python)
+* Supported serializers: PHPGGC (PHP), YSOSerial (Java), YSOSerial\.Net (C# .Net), Pickle (Python), Ruby (GitHubSecurityLab/ruby-unsafe-deserialization)
-* Out of band execution detection first
+* Out of band execution detection first with DNS callback to `<chain_id>.<interact_domain>`, like `oj-detection-ruby-3.3.ctj7qmhpf81f7c6r97s0js9ea8i9xkjwp.oast.online`
 * Standardized cli interface for all serializers
-* Supported encodings: Base64 `-b`, URL `-u`, or Base64 URL safe `-ub`
+* Supported encodings: Base64 `-b`, URL `-u`, Base64 URL safe `-ub`, Hex string `-x`
 * Isolates unsafe gadgets that delete files with `--unsafe` option
+* Can generates all payloads in 1 file and remove line feed `\n` of non binary chains (json, yaml, xml) when put in 1 file
-* Can generates all payloads in 1 file or 1 file per payload with `-o1` in the format `<chain_name>.txt`
+* Can generate 1 file by payload with `-o1` in the format `<chain_name>.txt`.
+Usefull when you have non binary gadget chains like json, yaml, xml
-* Can generates 1 named gadget chain
+* Can generates 1 gadget chain only by its name
 * Add custom serializers options with `--phpggc-options`, `--ysoserial-options` and `--ysoserial-net-options`
-* Provides 5 custom pickle byte-code (it's not really a chain for pickle)
+* Provides 5 custom pickle byte-code (it's not really a chain for pickle, more direct byte-code)

 Note: a similar project exists but for ysoserial only and do not work for all payloads: https://github.com/aludermin/ysoserial-wrapper